All Episodes

 He should, given that's exactly what has happened to him.

-Rat I'm wondering why this IDUBS guy feels like he has the right knowledge to tell Europeans what Europe looks like well because he's an entitled Californian he's sheltered he's shielded so of course Desert Rat again the description of this relationship is giving off major abusive vibes There is an argument.
+I'm wondering why this iDubbbs guy feels like he has the right knowledge to tell Europeans what Europe looks like.

-There have to be denial.
+You have to be in denial.

 There's at least a major amount of emotional manipulation.